 - what and how do I request deletion of my personal data?

-Earlier this week, I recommended the passive/implied consent approach.
+Years ago, we recommended the passive consent approach.
 A passive consent is implied by using the site.
 The user does not have to click ‘yes’ or ‘no’ to the collection of personal information.
 But we have a better way!
 With WordPress 4.9.6, we can export and erase user data with one click!

 We now recommend starting with the default WordPress privacy policy template and editing it as noted below.